 Although a biopsy can be scary, most breast biopsies in the U.S. don’t show cancer .

-Still, a biopsy is needed to know whether or not something is cancer.
+Still, a biopsy is needed to know whether or not something is breast cancer.

 If breast cancer is found, it can be treated.
-With standard treatment, most people with breast cancers found early have a good prognosis (high chance of survival).
+With standard treatment, most people with early stage breast cancers have a good prognosis (high chance of survival).